Chart Color Schemes

 Heidelberg - Rosanna lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Heidelberg - Rosanna's population is around 17,018 as of November 2025.
-This reflects an increase of 979 people from the 2021 Census figure of 16,039.
-The growth was inferred from ABS estimated resident population of 16,915 in June 2024 and additional validated new addresses since the Census date.
-The population density is 2,671 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
-Heidelberg - Rosanna's growth rate of 6.1% since the 2021 census exceeded its SA3 area's 5.1%, indicating it as a growth leader in the region.
-Overseas migration was the primary driver for this population increase.
+Heidelberg - Rosanna's population is approximately 17,018 as of November 2025.
+This figure represents an increase of 979 people since the 2021 Census, which recorded a population of 16,039.
+The change was inferred from ABS estimates showing an estimated resident population of 16,915 in June 2024 and an additional 156 validated new addresses post-Census.
+This results in a population density ratio of 2,671 persons per square kilometer, placing the area in the upper quartile nationally according to AreaSearch assessments.
+Heidelberg - Rosanna's growth rate of 6.1% since the 2021 Census exceeds that of its SA3 area (5.1%), indicating it as a growth leader within the region.
+Overseas migration was the primary driver of population growth during this period.

 Frequently Asked Questions - Population